-Conservation Dinner Series: David Mizejewski of Painted Dog Research Trust joins us in the elephant room after dinner to give a talk about the African Painted Dog.
+Conservation Dinner Series: Greg Rasmussen of Painted Dog Research Trust joins us in the elephant room after dinner to give a talk about the African Painted Dog.
 The conservation dinner series is complementary to all dinner guests.
 If you’d do not have a dinner reservation and would like to join, please book here.
 The conservation dinner series is sponsored by the Safari West Wildlife Foundation (SWWF).

 From their website:

 Headed By Dr. Gregory Rasmussen who has been exclusively working with this highly endangered carnivore since 1989.
 Currently, his core team comprises MK Moyo who is his field technician tracker and right-hand man as well as his Zimbabwean graduate students Tendai Nekatambe who is doing her Masters at NUST University Bulawayo, Tatenda Muchopa, and Tafadzwa Shumba.

 The mission of the organization is to conserve Painted Dogs using data and research as the guiding tool.
 It is also intended that through the research Zimbabwean graduated students will be mentored with the intention of creating a generation of motivated, field competent, and passionate conservation biologists.

 Greg Rasmussen (born in London, UK) is a British Wildlife conservation biologist who has studied the African Wild Dog for over twenty years, working in the Hwange National Park in Zimbabwe.
 He is the founder and Director of the Painted Dog Conservation project.